 What originally drew you towards archaeology and anthropology?

 I never remember not wanting to be an archaeologist.
 I always used to say that I wanted to be an archaeologist since I was 6 but a few years ago my grandmother told me that when I was three I asked for her toffee hammer to go out into the garden to break rocks to find fossils.
 So not much has changed.
 I was lucky enough to grow up in the United Arab Emirates and travel to Egypt, Greece, Italy, Sri Lanka with my parents so I was immersed in archaeology from a very early age.
 I went on my first excavation when I was 16 with University College London at Beddingham Roman Villa in Sussex.
 Consequently, when I went to the University of Liverpool and studied Archaeological Science I had visited many of the places being talked about in class.
 However, when I sat in a first year subject where Prof John Gowlett talked about early hominins in Africa I found it fascinating as I knew so little about it and I was hooked from that point on Palaeoanthropology.
-In my second year John was on sabbatical and so I got classes from John McNabb and that gave we a wonderful grounding in stone tool technology which I used for my honours on Australian stone tools.
+In my second year John was on sabbatical and so I got classes from John McNabb and that gave us a wonderful grounding in stone tool technology which I used for my honours on Australian stone tools.
 My becoming involved in African archaeology came about because I was a caver and Anthony Sinclair and Patrick Quinney at Liverpool invited me on the Makapansgat Middle Pleistocene Research Project because they wanted to explore for new caves in South Africa.
 At this point in my life I was all ready to become a hominin palaeobiologist but my trip to South Africa prompted me to move into geoarchaeology instead and study cave geology.

 What was your PhD topic?
 How did you choose this and who was your supervisor?